Assistant Professor of Modern Languages (French)

 Coordinator for the Immersive Term Course in Montpellier, France 2017

-In Fall 2012, I partnered with Residence Life and Dan Alsop in the Modern Language Department to create the Modern Language House at F.C.
+In Fall 2012, I partnered with Residence Life and Dan Alsop in the department of modern languages to create the Modern Language House at Franklin College.
 I serve as Faculty Director of the house, which houses 3-4 students of each language, French and Spanish, who enjoy living in the house and using French or Spanish outside of the classroom, and planning French or Spanish events for the campus community.

 “I credit much of my French proficiency to the carefully individualized support and encouragement I received in Dr. Wasielewski’s class.
 She does much more than help students acquire degrees; she prepares her students for the world and workforce by improving their ability to think critically and creatively.” – Lacey Jackson’13